-Ben Stokes: England all-rounder apologises to ECB after arrest in Bristol
+Ben Stokes: England all-rounder 'fragile and devastated' after arrest in Bristol

 There could be an announcement later on Thursday on interim measures with respect to Stokes, who was on Wednesday named in England's 16-man Test squad to tour Australia this winter.

-The footage shows a man repeatedly swinging punches towards two other men, who are knocked to the ground.
+The footage shows a man repeatedly swinging punches towards two other men.

-In the video, which the newspaper has handed to police, men can be heard saying: "That's enough Stokesy."
+In the video, which police say has not been handed to them, men can be heard saying: "That's enough Stokesy."

 The BBC has not been able to verify the footage.